Turner angle: Relation to density ratio

-Nevertheless, Turner angle is not as directly obvious as density ratio when assessing different attributions of thermal and haline stratification.
+Nevertheless, the Turner angle is not as directly obvious as the density ratio when assessing different attributions of thermal and haline stratification.
 Its strength mainly focuses on classification.

 Physical description

 Sketch of ocean thermal and haline stratification, indicating "doubly stable", "diffusive", and "salt-fingering" respectively.

-Turner angle is usually discussed when researching ocean stratification and double diffusion.
+The Turner angle is usually discussed when researching ocean stratification and double diffusion.

-Turner angle assesses the vertical stability, indicating the density of the water column changes with depth.
-The density is generally related to potential temperature and salinity profile: the cooler and saltier the water is, the denser it is.
-As the light water overlays on the dense water, the water column is stably stratified.
+The Turner angle assesses the vertical stability, indicating how the density of the water column changes with depth.
+The density is generally related to the potential temperature and salinity profile: the cooler and saltier the water is, the denser it is.
+When light water overlays dense water, the water column is stably stratified.
 The buoyancy force preserves stable stratification.
 The Brunt-Vaisala frequency (N) is a measure of stability.
-If N^{2}>0, the fluid is stably stratified.
+If N^{2} > 0, then the fluid is stably stratified.

-A stably-statified fluid may be doubly stable.
-For instance, in the ocean, if the temperature decreases with depth (∂θ/∂z>0) and salinity increases with depth (∂S/∂z<0), then that part of the ocean is stably stratified with respect to both θ and S. In this state, the Turner angle is between -45° and 45°.
+A stably-stratified fluid may be doubly stable.
+For instance, in the ocean, if the temperature decreases with depth (∂θ/∂z > 0) and salinity increases with depth (∂S/∂z < 0), then that part of the ocean is stably stratified with respect to both θ and S. In this state, the Turner angle is between –45° and 45°.

 However, the fluid column can maintain static stability even if two attributes have opposite effects on the stability; the effect of one just has to have the predominant effect, overwhelming the smaller effect.
 In this sort of stable stratification, double diffusion occurs.
 Both attributes diffuse in opposite directions, reducing stability and causing mixing and turbulence.
-If the slower-diffusing component is the one that is stably-stratified, then the vertical gradient will stay smooth.
+If the slower-diffusing component is the one that is stably stratified, then the vertical gradient will stay smooth.
 If the faster-diffusing component is the one providing stability, then the interface will develop long "fingers", as diffusion will create pockets of fluid with intermediate attributes, but not intermediate density.

 In the ocean, heat diffuses faster than salt.
-If colder, fresher water overlies warmer, saltier water, the salinity structure is stable while the temperature structure is unstable (∂θ/∂z<0, ∂S/∂z<0).
-In these diffusive cases, the Turner angle is -45° to -90°.
-If warmer, saltier water overlies colder, fresher water (∂θ/∂z>0, ∂S/∂z>0), salt fingering can be expected.
-This is because patchy mixing will create pockets of cold, salty water and pockets of warm, fresh water. and these pockets will sink and rise.
+If colder, fresher water overlies warmer, saltier water, then the salinity structure is stable while the temperature structure is unstable (∂θ/∂z < 0 and ∂S/∂z < 0).
+In these diffusive cases, the Turner angle is –45° to –90°.
+If warmer, saltier water overlies colder, fresher water (∂θ/∂z > 0 and ∂S/∂z > 0), then salt fingering can be expected.
+This is because patchy mixing will create pockets of cold, salty water and pockets of warm, fresh water, and these pockets will sink and rise.
 In these fingering cases, the Turner angle is 45° to 90°.

-Since Turner angle can indicate the thermal and haline properties of the water column, it is used to discuss thermohaline water structures.
+Since the Turner angle can indicate the thermal and haline properties of the water column, it is used to discuss thermohaline water structures.
 For instance, it can be used to define the boundaries of the subarctic front.